kenan-rhoton/wargame/unit-builder.markdown

 - Gold: You may take two additional Mercenary Units.
 You may activate two Mercenary Units at a time.
 - Population: You may take an extra Levy.
 - Nobility: Take an extra Knight.
 You may not take Levies.

-The Standard Force size is 20 Units.
-However, that doesn't mean you will play all 20 Units in the game.

-A Standard game has you playing at 12 Force points, meaning you can only deploy Units with a total cost of 12 Force points in the game.

-To create a Unit, first choose how many Force Points it will cost.
-Each Force Point grants you 10 Build Points to design your Unit.
-It's important to make the design match the expectations that the Unit's appearance implies, so apply a WYSIMWYG (What You See Is Mostly What You Get) model to the Unit design.

-## Build Point Costs

-There are three types of costs:
-- Xp: A number followed by a single "p" means that obtaining that costs exactly that amount of points.
-- Xppl: This means "X Points Per Level", so this means that Level 1 would cost 1 point but Level 4 would cost 4 points.
-These Levels are always purchased sequentially.
-- Lppl: This means "Level Points Per Level", so Level 1 would cost 1 point, Level 2 would cost 1+2=3 points, Level 4 would cost 1+2+3+4=10 points, etc. These Levels are always purchased sequentially.

-- Unit Size: Solo (0p), Team (7p), Band (12p)
-- Inspiration: 1ppl
-- Weapon:
-	- Accuracy: 1-3 (1ppl), 4-6 (2ppl), 7 (5ppl)
-	- Range:
-		- Contact - 1" (0p)
-		- Reach - 3" (1p)
-		- Close - 6" (3p)
-		- Medium - 12" (5p)
-		- Long - 18" (8p)
-	- Power: 1-5 (Lppl)
-- Skill: 1-5 (Lppl)
-- Armor: 1-5 (Lppl)
-- Movement Speed: Slow (0p), Normal (2p), Fast (5p)
-- Traits:
-	- Fly (8p): Ignore vertical distances when moving.
-	- Stealth (5p): Can only be attacked within Close range.
-	- Swift - Team and Solo only (6p): can swap their Attack for a Move or viceversa.
-	- Huge - Solo only (9p): +2 Health, +1 Power, lose one level of Cover.